 Nabokov, Vladimir.
 The Stories of Vladimir Nabokov.
 Vintage, New York, 1995-1997.
 Hachette Digital retrieved for Kindle.
 F;10/14.

 I read about two thirds of these (there are 67, over 600 pages).
-In my American fiction course of hundred years ago, I remember being given the option of writing on “pursuit of dream” in respect of Lolita, which I hadn’t read and which wasn’t on the course list.
+In an American fiction course of a hundred years ago, I remember being given the option of writing on “pursuit of dream” in respect of Lolita, which I hadn’t read and which wasn’t on the course list.
 I opted for it, and have been a Nabokov fan ever since.
 These stories confirm my enthusiasm but provide a bit of history of an evolving imagination from Berlin in about 1921 to America in the 1970s.
 It’s not clear to me which were originally written in Russian, German, and English.
 I believe many of the former are here translated by Nabokov’s son Dmitri.

 Generally the stories are full of literary playfulness, some of it either overdone or ironic (“horseflies hummed hotly, heavily.”), but there is always darkness and psychological surprise.
 A lot of the sense of expectation of surprise comes from exaggeration in description: